 Each year, the YALSA office receives approximately 3,000 newly published books, videos, CD's and audiocassettes, materials that have been targeted primarily towards young adults.
 Publishers and producers submit copies for selection committees to review and nominate.
 After the ALA Midwinter Meeting (when committees select their annual lists), these materials need to be removed from the YALSA office to make room for the next year's publications.

 The YALSA Board of Directors believes many libraries that serve young adults would benefit by receiving this collection of materials.
-YALSA and the cooperating publishers are therefore offering one year's worth of review materials as a contribution to a library in need through this application process.
-Applicants must demonstrate:
+YALSA and the cooperating publishers are therefore offering one year's worth of review materials as a contribution to up to three libraries in need through this application process.
+Applicants must demonstrate the following:

 - Why the collection is needed in their community.